smintio/Portals-Components-SDK/Examples/Frontend/docs/smintio-frontend-component-types.md

 * [UI component types for the login system](#ui-component-types-for-the-login-system)
 * [Page types](#page-types)
 * [Page types for the login system](#page-types-for-the-login-system)

+Current version of this document is: 1.0.0 (as of 29th of November, 2022)

 ## UI component types